-Most volunteers will care for one guest each week, who they will look after one-on-one throughout.
+Most volunteers will care for one guest each week, whom they will look after one-on-one throughout.
 This can be an intense experience but is incredibly rewarding.
-Almost all the activities during the week are engaged in, generally rather loudly, by the whole group and there will also be 'floating' volunteers on hand to step in when anyone needs a break or a cup of tea.
-The one-on-one relationship between the guest and the volunteer is a very special one, however in the course of the week on camp each volunteer gets to know every guest, and care for all of the brilliant characters.
+Almost all of the activities during the week are engaged in by the whole group, generally rather loudly, but there will also be 'jumpers' -volunteers without an assigned guest who are on hand to step in when anyone needs a break or a cup of tea.
+The one-on-one relationship between the guest and the volunteer is an enormously special one, however in the course of the week on camp each volunteer gets to know every guest, and as well as the individual bond you form, there is also a great supportive group atmosphere.

-For the guests, during the camps, it is a chance for them to experience the basic yet essential bonds of friendship and affection, and receive unconditional acceptance, joy and love.
-Many guests, even those unable to communicate effectively, will still remember the care and affection that they received in the months and years to come, and this stays with them and gives them the strength to bare the harsh conditions they live in day-to-day.
-Many spend the year waiting for the 'Summer Camps'.
+For the guests, the camps provide a chance for them to

+experience the basic yet essential bonds of friendship and affection, and receive unconditional acceptance, joy and love.
+Many guests, even those unable to communicate effectively, will still remember the care and affection that they received in the months and years to come, and this stays with them and gives them the strength to bear the harsh conditions they live in day-to-day.
+Many spend the year waiting for the 'Summer Camps' and remember the volunteer who spent the week with them for years to come.